-HIS 101 History of Western Civilization to 1648

-This is an introductory level course on ancient, medieval, and early modern Western Civilization.
-Focusing on European society from the Greeks to the seventeenth century, the course includes a discussion of the major civilizations that contributed to the rise of the West.
+HIS 101History of Western Civilization to 16483 Semester HoursThis is an introductory level course on ancient, medieval, and early modern Western Civilization.Focusing on European society from the Greeks to the seventeenth century, the course includes a discussion of the major civilizations that contributed to the rise of the West.
 Students learn about Greco/Roman heritage, the Middle Ages and Christian heritage, the Renaissance, the Reformation, and the European exploration of the world as defining events.
+This course meets General Education Distribution Area III.A.

-HIS 102 History of Western Civilization Since 1648
+HIS 102 History of Western Civilization Since 1648 3 Semester Hours

 An introductory level course, HIS 102 focuses on European society from the seventeenth through the twentieth century.
 It includes a discussion of such major events as the Enlightenment, European Fascism, the Fall of Communism, and the European Integration Movement.
+This course meets General Education Distribution Area III.A.